-Black, Dark Brown, or Black and Tan FurIndicates an Angry Guard Dog.
+Black, Dark Brown, or Black and Tan FurIndicates an Angry Guard Dog or a Hell Hound.
 Justified, as Dobermans and Rottweilers are normally black and tan.

 All-White or Mostly White FurIndicates an intelligent, on the side of good, or protagonist dog.
 Most often Male.
 If mostly white, the dog usually has black ears or less commonly a black patch on its back, but is otherwise all-white.